-Jake Wilcox of Venture500 has been training and gearing up for his trans-continental Australia trip from North to South on an Eliptigo with a Burley Nomad in tow.
+Since last checking in Jake Wilcox has been training and gearing up for his transcontinental Australia trip from North to South on an Eliptigo with a Nomad in tow.
 This isn’t something you can just jump into and Jake has been training for years with all of his epic adventures.
+He likes to keep things simple and we were curious how he gets in shape for these journeys.
 Training and planning can be the most important part of a long trip.
-Having the best gear can help, but conditioning is key.
-He likes to keep things simple and we were curious how he gets in shape for these journeys.
 Follow his workout plan and you’ll be powering push-ups like him with some effort and commitment.

 Training Plan by Jake Wilcox, Venture500

 15 minute- Core, Strength, & Endurance circuit.
 (1min rest/stretch between sets) 3-4x a week for premium results.

 Sets: 3 Reps: 20 on each side

 Get into pushup position, lower elbows to the floor so forearms are flat.
 Draw one knee up to the elbow, and drive it back quickly, pulling the other knee up to the opposite elbow, repeat.

 Lie on the back, extending one leg, & bringing the opposite toward your chest.
 With your hands behind your head, touch your opposite elbow to the closest knee.
 Twist your body and touch the other elbow to your other knee.

 5 push-ups, normal.